TheMonk2121/ai-dev-tasks/500_research/502_livemcp101-video-transcript-analysis.md

 and if you And the MCP universe paper

-defines here a beautiful world to test
+defines here a beautiful world to tes

 in.
 And this paper here of today MCP